Thai protesters plan action after PM ignores deadline to quit

 He has called for an emergency session of parliament on Monday and Tuesday to try to resolve the crisis, but his opponents have little faith in the outcome given his supporters have a parliamentary majority.

-The king has made no public comment on the protests but his praise on Friday for a man who held up a royal portrait at an anti-establishment rally stirred passions - with monarchists lauding the action and protesters pouring scorn.
-(Writing by Matthew Tostevin Editing by David Holmes)
+The king has made no public comment on the protests but his praise on Friday for a man who held up a royal portrait at an anti-establishment rally stirred passions – with monarchists lauding the action and protesters pouring scorn. — Reuters